 #6-5 Online Career Coaching: Cutting Edge Approach to Engage Students

 Learn how our program is utilizing technology to bridge the gap between academics and careers.
-From virtual networking and career coach meetings to online professional skill building, join us to understand how technology is used to maximize high school and college student's growth.
+From virtual networking and career coach meetings to online professional skill building, join us to understand how technology is used to maximize high school and college student's professional growth.

 Jillian Lucas, Modern Guild; Brianna McMeekin, University of Pittsburgh

-#6-6 Success Seminar - Creating a Job Search Course for Individuals with Autism Spectrum Disorders
+#6-6 Success Seminar - Creating a Job Search Course for Individuals With Autism Spectrum Disorders

 Janine Rowe, Rochester Institute of Technology